Lorne Scots (Peel, Dufferin and Halton Regiment): Dieppe

-At Dieppe, No. 6 Defence Platoon (6th Canadian Infantry Brigade) were brought by LST (Landing Ship Tank), touching down on White Beach at 1605 hours on the 19th.
+At Dieppe, No. 6 Defence Platoon (6th Canadian Infantry Brigade) were brought by LST (Landing Ship Tank), touching down on White Beach at 16:05 on 19 August 1942.
 It was split into two parts.
 CSM Irvine, with Privates Breault[?], Dubois, Rosenberger and Seed waded ashore with Brigadier Southern—all were reported missing.
 Lieutenant E.J.
 Norris, with Privates Hancock, Lane, Moor and Keith Spence accompanied the brigade major and signals.
 Their LST carried three Churchill tanks from the Calgary Regiment and a signal cart.
 The tanks were to lead off and clear an area to set up the headquarters.
 Spence was to engage enemy aircraft, but had no tracers so could not observe his fire, and ran out of ammunition since the craft carrying the stores had been hit.
 Most if his group were dead or wounded, and when a serviceable craft came alongside, he helped Hancock, Moore and Lane on board.
 As they pulled away, the LST that had brought them in sank.
 The Germans concentrated their fire on the craft in the water, leaving those on the shore until later, and the group pulled many soldiers of the Les Fusiliers Mont-Royal from the water.
 On the return to Newhaven, the platoon commander and Privates Lane and Hancock were sent to hospital.

-Corporal Larry Guator, with Privates McDougall and Stephen Prus, were to act as bodyguard for Brigadier Leth (4th Brigade).
-They landed on Red Beach at 0550.
+Corporal Larry Guator, with Privates McDougall and Stephen Prus, were to act as bodyguard for Brigadier Leth (4th Canadian Infantry Brigade).
+They landed on Red Beach at 05:50.
 Prus was beside the brigadier when the latter was wounded in the arm, and carried him on a stretcher to the evacuation craft.
-Ashore, they fought until 1300 hours, when they were ordered to retreat.
+Ashore, they fought until 13:00, when they were ordered to retreat.